Engineering Manager Salary Negotiation: How to Negotiate an Engineering Manager Job Offer

 Before we explain the steps for a successful negotiation, it’s important to clarify that you should only ever follow these strategies once you have an official offer in hand.
 Negotiating without an offer can work against you and remove any leverage you have.

 So once you have been officially extended an offer, you can follow the steps listed below that have helped hundreds of engineering professionals negotiate successfully.
-And if you’re looking for coaching on your engineering manager salary negotiation, you can also reach out to our team.
+While these are the key steps to a engineering manager salary negotiation, we strongly recommend VPs work with a Salary Negotiation Coach to guarantee success and get all of our strategies.

 1) UNDERSTAND THE COMPONENTS OF YOUR ENGINEERING MANAGER SALARY